Skip to content

 Boulder walls follow the same triggers

 Material does not change the code.
-A boulder wall retaining over 48 inches of unbalanced fill, or over 24 inches with a slope or driveway surcharge, needs a PE-stamped design under IRC R404.4 just like a block wall, and municipal permit triggers apply the same way.
+A boulder wall retaining over 48 inches of unbalanced fill, or over 24 inches tall with a slope or driveway surcharge, needs an engineered design under IRC R404.4 just like a block wall, and municipal permit triggers apply the same way.
 The permit guide covers the local thresholds.

 Engineered design trigger

-Over 48 in of unbalanced fill, or over 24 in with a surcharge (slope, driveway, or structure above the wall), a PE-stamped design is required
+Over 48 in of unbalanced fill, or over 24 in of wall height carrying a surcharge (slope, driveway, or structure above the wall), an engineered design is required

 Full local thresholds, including the verified municipal triggers, live in the Allegheny County permit guide.